-Onur Eryüce has strengthened political and cultural ties between Turkey and the European Union in defiance of a challenging political environment.
+Onur Eryüce has worked to strengthen political and cultural ties between Turkey and the European Union in defiance of a challenging political environment.

 In 2011, he played a pivotal role in the foundation of the Association of Social Democratic Municipalities (SODEM), which was set up to foster strategic partnerships among Turkish municipal leaders and their European counterparts, thus bolstering the position of Turkish municipalities in the EU accession process.
 Under Onur’s management, the organisation has grown to 130 member municipalities, representing more than 15 million people, and has successfully contributed to EU-Turkey collaboration on issues at the municipal level.

-He is responsible for setting up and furthering political, social, cultural and economic dialogue between the member municipalities and their counterparts mainly from Europe, but also from other parts of the world.
+He is responsible for setting up and furthering political, social, cultural and economic dialogue between the member municipalities and their European and international counterparts.

 Ms Farjon Israel is a diplomat of the State of Israel.

 She studied art and film history, French culture and culture research for an MA at Tel Aviv University from 2002 to 2007.